mogazz69/COVID-19-and-mental-health/Final.md

 ## ** Segment 1 **

 ## Selected Topic:  	 The effects of the COVID-19 pandemic on mental health
-### Reason of Selection:  Ongoing pandemic impacting mental health of various levels of community
+### Reason of Selection: Ongoing pandemic and its impact on mental health of various levels of communities

 ## Source of Data: [Centers of Disease Control and Prevention] (https://www.cdc.gov)